ibm-cloud-architecture/refarch-cloudnative-resiliency/mysql/README.md

     # cf ic exec mysql sh /root/scripts/add_repl_slave.sh --slave-host=<slave-hostname> --slave-ip=<slave-ip>
     ```

     Note the password that it generates for the slave.
-If desired, you may generate your own password and pas it in using --repl-passwd=<password>
+If desired, you may generate your own password and pass it in using --repl-passwd=&lt;password&gt;

 ### Setup slave host replication on the slave Container
-1. Log in to your Bluemix account to the first bluemix endpoint.
+1. Log in to your BlueMix account to the primary BlueMix region.
 For example, US South is https://api.ng.bluemix.net.
     ```
     # cf login -a <bluemix-api-endpoint> -u <your-bluemix-user-id>
     ```

-2. Set target to use your Bluemix Org and Space.
+2. Set target to use your BlueMix Org and Space.
     ```
     # cf target -o <your-bluemix-org> -s <your-bluemix-space>
     ```